dokterbob/stealmyideas/generic_systems_optimization_for_complex_systems.md

 Alternatively, it shoud be possible to design control loops such as to account, specifically, the non-linearities in the dynamics by careful fuzzing of the control system.
 This implies the conscious injection of noise in the control signal in order to determine the degree of fragility of systems, to discover couplings between components and to explore and model the full operating space of the system rather expecting it to be calibrated to a particular local minimum.
 This mimicks, much closer, the operation of natural cognitive self-learning systems such as ourselves.

 Of course, care should be taken here to only explore the safe operating space of systems, and in a sense this different type of control structure should be embedded in the very design of systems; in case of failure of the operating circuit of the sytem, it should degrade gracefully to a basic 'unoptimized' way of functioning or temporarily stop to operate.
 In a sense, it implies that systems should, essentially, be design to fail.

+The idea, furthermore, is to design systems such that they are self-optimizing under continuously and qualitatively changing conditions.
+There could be a collection of algorithms such that,

+### Further notes
+* Account for path-dependence in model creation
+* Clear distinction between inputs (only natural 'noise') and outputs (fuzzable)
+* Account for interactions between inputs/outputs, specifically perturbations
+* Test for and, then, assume local continuity within current local optima
+* Dynamically map paths amongst local optima, creating self-optimizing systems